aslammaruf/AdventOfCode/Readme.md

 # 2019 Advent of Code

-Current Stars : 10
+This is my repository for [Advent of Code 2019](https://adventofcode.com/2019)

-I decided to use this challenge as a way to learn python
+I decided to use these puzzle as a way to learn python, and improve my programming skills

+## Current Progress

+Number of stars : 10 :star: